• Skip to primary navigation

 Olympics Birthday Party from SnapHappyMom.com - Sprints for the Summer OlympicsOlympics Birthday Party from SnapHappyMom.com - Sprints for the Summer Olympics

 Our park has a round area just like a track oval.
-We did a few sprints around the oval, and one backwards race.
-If the kids were older I would have organized a baton handoff for a relay.
+We did a few sprints around the oval and one backwards race just for fun.
+If the kids were older, I would have organized a baton handoff for a relay.

 5. Hurdles